 With an entrepreneurial spirit not common in young women of her era, Leila’s career flourished.
 Her earliest works were single-family homes and apartment buildings, mainly in Midtown Atlanta.
 These buildings, many of which were in the Craftsman style that is still popular today, projected her vision of family values, hearth and home.
 They are still prized by their owners and praised by architects and scholars today.
 She later moved into designing commercial buildings and a church (Gordon Street Baptist).

 To reach a wider audience, the innovative young architect produced a series of “Pattern Books,” from which people could choose a design and purchase construction plans.
 Today, her homes may be seen in Decatur, Ansley Park, Druid Hills and Candler Park in Atlanta.
 Some of her buildings are listed among the finest examples of 20th Century architecture.
-Each year in Decatur, her former home, administers the Leila Ross Wilburn award to those who excel in historic preservation.
+Each year, Decatur, her former home town, administers the Leila Ross Wilburn award to those who excel in historic preservation.

 In 1961, Leila was welcomed into the Society of American Registered Architects, an honor which is reflected in the fact that the membership certificate at the time still read, “Having given evidence of his qualifications….”